-Make sure you have health insurance, life insurance, home insurance, disability, and any other insurance that will protect you and your family and finances against an unforeseen disaster that can ruin you.
+Make sure you have health insurance, life insurance, home insurance, disability, and any other insurance that will protect you, your family, and your finances against an unforeseen disaster that can ruin you.
 These things happen more often than you realize, so be prepared.

 #20 Pay Cash For Used Cars

 Yes, you can pay cash for your next car.
 I’ve done it three times now, and it feels so great to not have car payments any more!
 Here’s how you can pay cash for your cars until you die or the kids take away the keys.